A-Novychenko/CMS-NMMS/README.md

-# 🚀 Getting started with Strap
+# 🚀 Getting started with Str